AgileBIM/FabCOD/docs/wiki/ITEM-Object.md

 ##### Returns
 BOOLEAN
 ### Function: Save
-Save an ITM file to disk
+Save an ITM file to disk.

 No additional remarks available
 ##### Signature